rmscode/binary-garden/docs/cloud/microsoft-365/exchange-online/send-from-alias.md

 !!! note

-    In addition to these steps, if you have not already done so, you may also need to complete the steps listed under [Outlook on the Web](#outlook-on-the-web).
-That is according to an [Ali Tajran post](https://www.alitajran.com/send-as-alias-outlook-mobile-app/), anyway.
-As of 7/13/25, I had first tested sending from an alias using Outlook on the Web, so I can't confirm that these steps alone will work.
+    In addition to these steps, if you have not already done so, you may also need to complete the steps listed under [New Outlook Client](#new-outlook-client).

 ## References